testsigmahq/testsigma-docs/src/pages/docs/runs/env-config/configure-ie.md

 ---
 title: "Configure Internet Explorer for Test Automation using Testsigma"
-meta_desc: "How to enable test automation on Internet Explorer using WebDriver API"
+metadesc: "How to enable test automation on Internet Explorer using WebDriver API"
+noindex: false
 order: 9.82
 page_id: "Configure Internet Explorer for Test Automation using Testsigma"
 warning: false